iratmal/roomvibe-app/replit.md

 # RoomVibe Studio - Full Application

 ## Overview
-RoomVibe Studio is a comprehensive React/TypeScript web application for visualizing artwork in room environments using a Canvy-style three-panel editor.
-It enables users to preview how artworks would appear on their walls, featuring true-to-scale sizing and the potential for wall recoloring.
-The application provides a modern, user-friendly art visualization experience, designed for integration with e-commerce platforms.
-It includes a full-stack authentication system with role-based access control and robust security features, ready for e-commerce integration.
-The project aims to become a leading art visualization tool for artists, designers, and galleries.
+RoomVibe Studio is a comprehensive React/TypeScript web application designed for visualizing artwork within various room environments.
+It offers a Canvy-style three-panel editor for previewing artworks with true-to-scale sizing and includes features like wall recoloring.
+The application aims to provide a modern, user-friendly art visualization experience, ready for integration with e-commerce platforms.
+It features a full-stack authentication system with role-based access control and robust security, targeting artists, designers, and galleries.
+The long-term ambition is to establish RoomVibe Studio as a leading tool in art visualization.

 ## User Preferences
 I prefer simple language in explanations.
 I like functional programming paradigms where applicable.
 I want iterative development, with small, testable changes.
 Ask before making major architectural changes or introducing new dependencies.
 I prefer detailed explanations for complex logic.
 Do not make changes to files in the `public/presets` folder.
 Do not make changes to the `server.js` file.